thegoose20/nusc/README.md

-# nusc
+# Discovering Gender Bias in Archival Curation
-Project funded by The National Archives' Research and Innovation Grant with Newcastle University Special Collections
+A project funded by The National Archives' Research and Innovation Grant with Newcastle University Special Collections.

 ***
 ### Table of Contents